kontena/kontena/docs/getting-started/installing/ha-master.md

 Make sure all the instances are using same environment configuration values.

 Spin up Kontena masters on as many nodes you feel comfortable to make the system highly available.
 Usually two or three nodes are sufficient.

+**Note** The example above uses version 1.1 (which translates to newest patch release on 1.1.x).
+You can also use tag `latest` but that might cause un-expected upgrades as `latest` always points to latest stable release.

 ### Setting up master with Kontena CLI plugins